BenWiederhake/spread/README.md

 ### Things that should go on your crontab

-Make a backup (no-op if server is down): `restic-run-backup default`
+Make a backup (does a no-op if the server is down): `restic-run-backup default`

 Check that the last backup wasn't too long ago: `restic-check-age default`